Board of Directors Biographies

 Prior to joining WTS, April served as the CEO for the National Organizations for Youth Safety (NOYS), a coalition of over 100 organizations and agencies dedicated to youth health and safety education.
 In this role, April engaged with transportation stakeholders on road safety programs, injury prevention education and workforce development initiatives.
 April previously served as Manager & Affairs Analyst in the Office of the Dean at the University of Maryland, School of Nursing, directing government affairs and communications.
 In this role, April was responsible for managing the State of Maryland, Action Coalition, an initiative of AARP and the Robert Wood Johnson Foundation.

-Walter L. Alcorn was appointed to the Board in January 2020 as an alternate Director representing Fairfax County when he began his first term as the Hunter Mill District Supervisor on the Fairfax County Board of Supervisors.
+Representing Fairfax County when he began his first term as the Hunter Mill District Supervisor on the Fairfax County Board of Supervisors.
 Walter’s focus is on transit-oriented development, pedestrian/bicyclist mobility and safety, affordable housing and diversifying the local economy.
 Previously, Walter served on the county’s Planning Commission for 16 years and also served on the Park Authority Board.
 Professionally, he has worked on environmental issues in the tech industry and is a nationally-recognized expert on electronics recycling systems.

 Walter is a graduate of the University of Virginia and resides in Reston with his family.

-Michael Goldman was appointed to the Board as an Alternate Director on December 2022 representing Montgomery County.
 Mr. Goldman has practiced in the areas of international, antitrust and transportation law since 1972.
 He previously served as a Principal Director on the WMATA Board from 2013 – 2021.
 During his time as a Principal Director, Mr. Goldman served as the Board’s Second Vice Chair and the Chair of its Safety and Operations Committee.
 Mr. Goldman is currently an active member of the District of Columbia Bar, the American Bar Association sections on antitrust and administrative law, and the Forum on Air & Space Law.

-Dr. Bryna Helfer was appointed in September 2021 to serve as Alternate Director for the Federal Government.
 She has a long career in public service with a wide range of experiences in the transportation industry including former positions as Deputy Assistant Secretary for Public Engagement at the United States Department of Transportation (USDOT), Senior Advisor on Accessible Transportation and Workforce Development at USDOT, Senior Advisor for the Federal Interagency Coordinating Council on Access and Mobility, and the Director of Easter Seals Project ACTION.

 Dr. Helfer currently serves as the Assistant County Manager in Arlington County, Virginia where she leads government wide communications and public engagement strategy.